thess/callattendant/README.md

 Thanks!_

 #### Support Links

 - [Web Page](https://emxsys.github.io/callattendant/)
 - [Wiki](https://github.com/emxsys/callattendant/wiki)
 - [Forum](https://groups.io/g/callattendant)

 #### Table of Contents

 - [Overview](#overview)
 - [Quick Start](#quick-start)

+## Differences between [emxsys](https://github.com/emxsys)/**[callattendant](https://github.com/emxsys/callattendant)** and this fork.

+This fork extends the regular-expression checking for blocked and permitted names and numbers.

+Four files are added: blocknameslist.txt, blocknumberslist.txt, permitnameslist.txt, and permitnumberslist.txt.
+Each line in the files has the format:

+​    `regular-expression: description`

+For example, to block calls whose names end with "PAC" (political action committee) you could add a line to blocknameslist.txt:

+​    `PAC$: Political action committee`

+That's a regular expression that matches "PAC" at the end of the name.

+The web user interface now has a Regex Lists page, where a user can edit the blocks and permit files, adding or removing patterns.
+It's just free-form editing - somewhat crude, but it gets the job done.

+It's now possible for Call Attendant to send an e-mail notification when a caller leaves a message.
+You'll need to set EMAIL_ variables in the app.cfg file (see the app.cfg.example file).

+Also, I have added a "Permit Next Call" button.
+Click it, and the next incoming call to your phone will be permitted.
+This is useful if you're doing 2-factor-authentication on some site, and you expect them to call you with a code.

 ## Overview

 The Call Attendant (__callattendant__) is a python-based, automated call attendant that runs on a lightweight Raspberry Pi, or other Linux-based system, coupled with a US Robotics 5637 USB modem.

 #### How it works

 The Raspberry Pi and modem are connected to your home phone system in parallel with your phone handset(s).
 When an incoming call is received, the call goes to both your phone and the __callattendant__.
 During the period of the first ring the __callattendant__ analyzes the caller ID,